 CROUP - B ELECTUPE - II MERCHANDISING MANAGEMENT ACTIVE - II MERCHANDISING MANAGEMENT SET OBJECTIVES Describe retail merchandising operations and their importance in a competitive market.
 Helping the students acquire the required skills to be an effective merchandising management professional.
 Facilitating the learners understand, analyse and take decisions as merchandising management.
 Inparting the knowledge about merchandising and its influence on other business activities.
 Inculcating about the preparations required to deal with the changing scenario of merchandising.
 ESE OUTCOMES Learners understand the concepts, trade theories and importance of merchandising management.
 Students acquire the required skills to be an effective merchandising management professional.
 Learners understand, analyze and take decisions as merchandising management professional.
 Learners understand, analyze and take decisions as merchandising management professional.
 Learners understand, analyze and take decisions as merchandising management professional.
 Learners understand, analyze and take decisions as merchandising management professional.
 Learners understand, analyze and take decisions as merchandising management professional.
 Learners understand, analyze and take decisions as merchandising management professional.
-Learners understand sequire the knowledge about merchandising and its influence on other business activities. udents will be able to deal with the changing scenario of merchandising 'I profestal Merchandising: Meaning of Merchandising, Major Areas of Merchandise Management, Role esponsibilities of Merchandises Mix, Concept of Assortment Management, Merchandise Management, Role esponsibilities of Merchandises Mix, Concept of Assortment Management, Merchandise Displays, Display and Designs, sprinciples of Design; Color Blocking; Types of Displays - importance of Merchandise Displays, pit of Space Management, Role of IT in Space Management, Purpose of Space Plananing; Lighting, Management, Purp Basics; Principles of Design; Color Blocking; Types of Displays -Importance of Merchandise Displays, Concept of Space Management, Role of IT in Space Management, Purpose of space planning; Lighting, Window display for a product or merchandise, Concept of Planogram.
+Learners understand sequent the changing scenario of merchandising to 1 professional decisions (Merchandising add its influence on other business activities. undues will be able to deal with the changing scenario of merchandising to 1 professional decisions (Merchandising, Major Areas of Merchandise Management, Role esponsibilities of Merchandisers. matice Mix: Merchandise Mix, Concept of Assortment Management, Merchandise Misplays, Display and Designs, sprinciples of Design; Color Blocking; Types of Displays - importance of Merchandise Displays, pit of Space Management, Konce of II in Space Management, Purpose of space planning; Lighting, Management, Murpose of space planning; Lighting, M Basics; Principles of Design; Color Blocking; Types of Displays -Importance of Merchandise Displays, Concept of Space Management, Role of IT in Space Management, Purpose of space planning; Lighting, Window display for a product or merchandise, Concept of Planogram.